-We love dogs, cats, parakeets, and your pet goldfish just as much as you, but they won't be allowed to join you at the races.
+We love dogs, cats, parakeets, and goldfish just as much as you, but they won't be allowed to join you on the race course.
 For a few reasons: one of which is that some of the land we race on are working ranches, with strict no pet rules.

 You get a finishers medal only for finishing.
 We have some amazing hand-made, recycled wood medals that we will be thrilled to throw around your neck...but only after you cross that finish line.
 And earn it!

 We can't give refunds or transfers.
 Once you purchase your race entry, we pay the land owners for your park pass, buy your t-shirt or hat, pay the insurance company, pay the timing company and photographer, and on.
 That said, we're still very reasonable people and want to help you out.
 If you write a compelling request, we'll give you a discount to a future race.